OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       optimum against which to compare the performance for a :term:`self-organizing list heuristic`.

+   out degree
+      In :term:`graph` terminology, the out degree for a :term:`vertex` is the number of edges directed out of the vertex.

    overflow
       The condition where the amount of data stored in an entity has exceeded its capacity.